Measurement-based deterministic imaginary time evolution

 \paragraph{Conclusions}

 We have proposed a method of performing deterministic ITE, using measurements and conditional unitary operations.
 Due to use of quantum measurements, the evolution is stochastic within Hilbert space on a shot-to-shot basis.
 Averaging over trajectories reveals an exponential evolution that is consistent with ITE.
-One of the important tricks to make a deterministic evolution is to assume a target state such that there is only one fixed point for the combined measurement and correction evolution.
-We have applied our methods to several key examples, such as the transverse field Ising model and quantum search and found that in all cases the desired target state is obtained for all initial conditions.

-The gate complexity of a single iteration of our procedure typically scales with the number of terms in the Hamiltonian to be simulated, which is typically a polynomial of the number of qubits.
-For example, to implement the measurement operators for the transverse field Ising model, $ O(L) $ operations are needed, and similarly for the correction operation.
-For the quantum search example, to implement a phase inversion on a single state requires $ O(L^2) $ operations \cite{nielsen2002quantum,byrnes2018generalized}.
-The total gate complexity is $ T $ times this, which depends upon what types of gates are readily available.
-As we saw in the quantum search example, if only the oracle and phase inversion operator is available, then $ T $ scales exponentially with the number of qubits.
-On the other hand, if it is assumed an arbitrary unitary is possible, then $ T $ is $ O(1/\epsilon^2) $, independent of the number of qubits.

-Our method is potentially applicable in a wide variety of contexts.
-For example, in cold atomic systems the phase contrast imaging technique can readout the total spin of an atomic ensemble in a weak measurement \cite{ilo2014theory,ilo2016information}.
-The general approach considered here can be used to prepare singlet states deterministically \cite{chaudhary2022,ilookeke2022,ilo2018remote}.
-An interesting future direction is to investigate ITE as a general optimization scheme \cite{mohseni2022ising} for more complex energy spectra than the simple quantum search problem shown here.
+The approach is generic, one does not need to know the ground state before executing the algorithm, and the measurement operators can be constructed with a Suzuki-Trotter decomposition so that it is compatible with gate based quantum computing.
+The measurement operators and unitary operators can be constructed efficiently, but the number of measurements that need to be performed before convergence depends upon the nature of the Hamiltonian and the initial state.
+The algorithm is guaranteed to only converge if the energy of the state is lower than $ E_{\text{th}} $.

+The algorithm that we present here can be considered a generalization of several related works which use the same basic framework.
+For example in Ref. \cite{ilo2023measurement} a similar method was proposed to generate supersinglet states, and also maximally entangled states of atomic ensembles in Ref. \cite{chaudhary2023macroscopic}.
+A four-qubit linear graph state was also deterministically generated using the method in Ref. \cite{kondappan2023imaginary}.
+We have found that the algorithm converges to the ground state for every problem Hamiltonian that we have given it.
+In our algorithm, we chose a relatively simple strategy for the adaptive unitary operator (\ref{udef}) where the state is rotated if the measurement outcomes do not fall in the targeted range.
+Since $ E_{k_0 k_1}^{\max} $ is an energy estimate of the state, more complex strategies to rotate the state to the ground state could be made.
+Another potential improvement is to choose a judicious initial state to improve the convergence of the scheme.